Integrated Planning & Institutional Effectiveness Assessment

 Foundational Planning Documents

 In higher education, institutional mission is the most significant anchor point for strategic planning.
 The University of Scranton's strategic plan is uniquely focused on building a transformational student learning experience, and outlines the ways we are incorporating high impact educational practices, integrated programming, and globally engaging, service-minded student learning opportunities in ways that will transform our students in the Jesuit educational tradition.
-Continuous improvement is a central theme within the Plan, our planning principles - which articulate the ways in which we will transform administrative structures and processes to provide a strong platform for success - and to the University's integrated planning model and processes.
+Continuous improvement is a central theme within the Plan, our planning principles - which articulate the ways in which we will transform administrative structures and processes to provide a strong platform for success - and to the University's integrated planning model and continuous improvement processes.

 University Planning Committee

 Academic and Administrative Support Plans & Scorecards

 The Strategic Plan sets broad institutional goals.
 Faculty and leadership of each college and program, University vice presidents and other administrative department leaders guide key support functions to review the strategic goals and planning principles, interpret how their unit may best support and help implement those goals, and connect the plan's goals to planning, assessment, and resource allocation within their units.
 Unit level planning progress is reported through the University's Annual Report process and other reporting tools, such as planning scorecards.
 Documents describing the planning goals for divisions and colleges are also prepared.
 Click the links below to view plans for these areas.